hubtty/hubtty/doc/source/configuration.rst

 **change-list-query**
   This is the query used for the list of changes when a project is selected.
-The default is `status:open`.
+The default is `state:open`.

 **change-list-options**
   This section defines default sorting options for the change list.